 - Significance and purpose

-- Instructions how to use this application
+- Instructions how to use the Vital Questions Project

 - Basic attitude